endless-sky/endless-sky-wiki/CreatingOutfits.md

 * These attributes are used to alter and repair the shields and hull of a ship.

-  * `shields`: I recommend against providing outfits that give ships additional shield strength, because that could create balancing issues.
-But if you want to do it, this is the attribute to modify.
+  * `shields`: an additional number of shield points added to a ship's base shields value.

   * `"shield generation"`: the number of shield points regenerated per frame.
 It takes 1 energy to regenerate 1 unit of shields, so if your shields are recharging your ship has less energy available for other things.